ccenyo/DSM4J/README.md

 [![Build Status](https://travis-ci.com/ccenyo/DSM4J.svg?branch=master)](https://travis-ci.com/github/ccenyo/DSM4J)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.ccenyo/DSM4J/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.ccenyo/DSM4J)

-Dsm for java is an open source java library for DSM Api, it's basically a wrapper for the API. you can find all informations about the api [here](https://global.download.synology.com/download/Document/Software/DeveloperGuide/Package/FileStation/All/enu/Synology_File_Station_API_Guide.pdf) available for developers who want's to know how the api works.
+Dsm for java is an open source java library for Synology DSM Api, it's basically a wrapper for the API. you can find all information about the api [here](https://global.download.synology.com/download/Document/Software/DeveloperGuide/Package/FileStation/All/enu/Synology_File_Station_API_Guide.pdf) available for developers who want's to know how the api works.

 If you find yourself on this page, it means that you have a java project and you need to communicate with your Nas Synology.
 This wrapper can be a great startup for that.
 I am trying to build the most complete wrapper for synology.
-You are welcome if you want to help me, i will be greatfull.
+You are welcome if you want to help me, I will be greatfull.

 ##Prerequisites